Remembering those who served their time and crossed the bar

 Percy would have been born about 1909 so would have been about 33 when Naiad was sunk.

-Percy's brother-in-law, Alfred (Alf) Martin, recalls the family all exclaiming, “oh Gould”, when the sinking was announced on the radio.
+Percy's brother-in-law, Alfred (Alf) Martin, recalls the family all exclaiming, “oh God”, when the sinking was announced on the radio.
 Nothing was known about Percy’s fate until he appeared at the family front door one day, a few weeks after the sinking!

 Percy sadly passed away in the 1970’s or 80s leaving two sons, Frank and John Woodgate.